wimhugo/etl-pipeline-github-registry/docs/templates/user_stories.md

 # Applicable User Stories, Design Considerations, and Scenarios

-*These user stories can come from more than one driver: concept, project requirement, collaboration requirement, mandatory implementation, ...*
+*These user stories can come from more than one driver: concept, project requirement, collaboration requirement, mandatory implementation due to legislation, ...*

 ## User Stories